Cambodia Photo Tours | Discover the Secrets of Cambodia

 Just after the rainy season we will go out and enjoy the lush green landscape and see the Cambodian and Thai rivers full of life, while oppressive heat is not bothering us its still very comfortable warm with average temperatures of 25-30 Celsius.
 November-December is one of the best times to visit South East Asia.

-On this 5 or 10 days photography adventure we will discover the real heart and soul of Cambodia and Thailand by the grace of the Khmer and Thai people.
+On your 11 days photography adventure we will discover the real heart and soul of Cambodia and Thailand by the grace of the Khmer and Thai people.

 Experience our journey as an ongoing learning process.
 Exactly that's what our journey in photography is all about.

 Cambodia Photo Tours | Experience the Khmer Civilization.